 A. No. Students receive a Global Studies Certificate at graduation if they fulfill the program requirements.
 Global Studies Certificate students accumulate points in four domains.
 The requirement is to earn 1,000 points (200 points minimum in each domain, plus 200 floating points that can be accumulated in any of the four domains and linked to a student’s specific interest or passion).

 Who will guide me through the Global Studies program?

-A. Each Global Studies student will have a Global Studies advisor assigned to guide him or her through the program.
-The Global Studies advisor will collaborate with the student’s academic advisor to encourage exploration and make suggestions for ways to earn points in the various domains.
-Advisory meetings are scheduled regularly.
+A. A Global Studies Certificate Program Coordinator will guide each Global Studies student through the program.
+The Global Studies coordinator will collaborate with the student’s academic advisor to encourage exploration and make suggestions for ways to earn points in the various domains.

 Is parental approval required in order to apply?

 A. Yes, a parent signature is required on the enrollment form.